PHPMailer/PHPMailer/README.md

 If you don't speak git or just want a tarball, click the 'zip' button on the right of the project page in GitHub, though note that docs and examples are not included in the tarball.

 ## Legacy versions
-PHPMailer 5.2 (which is compatible with PHP 5.0 - 7.0) is no longer being supported for feature updates, and will only be receiving security updates from now on.
-You will find the latest version of 5.2 in the [5.2-stable branch](https://github.com/PHPMailer/PHPMailer/tree/5.2-stable), and future versions of 5.2 will be tagged with 5.2.x version numbers, so existing Composer configs should remain working.
-If you're using PHP 5.5 or later, we recommend you make the necessary changes to switch to the 6.0 release.
+PHPMailer 5.2 (which is compatible with PHP 5.0 - 7.0) is no longer being supported, even for security updates.
+You will find the latest version of 5.2 in the [5.2-stable branch](https://github.com/PHPMailer/PHPMailer/tree/5.2-stable).
+If you're using PHP 5.5 or later (which you should be), switch to the 6.x releases.

-The 5.2 branch will not receive security updates after December 31st 2018.

-## Upgrading from 5.2
+### Upgrading from 5.2
 The biggest changes are that source files are now in the `src/` folder, and PHPMailer now declares the namespace `PHPMailer\PHPMailer`.
 This has several important effects – [read the upgrade guide](https://github.com/PHPMailer/PHPMailer/tree/master/UPGRADING.md) for more details.

 ### Minimal installation
-While installing the entire package manually or with Composer is simple, convenient and reliable, you may want to include only vital files in your project.
+While installing the entire package manually or with Composer is simple, convenient, and reliable, you may want to include only vital files in your project.
 At the very least you will need [src/PHPMailer.php](https://github.com/PHPMailer/PHPMailer/tree/master/src/PHPMailer.php).
 If you're using SMTP, you'll need [src/SMTP.php](https://github.com/PHPMailer/PHPMailer/tree/master/src/SMTP.php), and if you're using POP-before SMTP, you'll need [src/POP3.php](https://github.com/PHPMailer/PHPMailer/tree/master/src/POP3.php).
 You can skip the [language](https://github.com/PHPMailer/PHPMailer/tree/master/language/) folder if you're not showing errors to users and can make do with English-only errors.
 If you're using XOAUTH2 you will need [src/OAuth.php](https://github.com/PHPMailer/PHPMailer/tree/master/src/OAuth.php) as well as the Composer dependencies for the services you wish to authenticate with.
 Really, it's much easier to use Composer!

 ## A Simple Example